monkoose/matchparen.nvim/README.md

 It is also much faster in some situations and doesn't cause cursor movement lag.

+> [!IMPORTANT]
-**Note:** Highlighting should work as expected, but jumping to highlighted brackets with `%` or text objects like `i(`, `a[`, etc. is not implemented yet, so it could work improperly when there are unmatched brackets in strings or comments inside highlighted brackets.
+> Highlighting should work as expected, but jumping to highlighted
+> brackets with `%` or text objects like `i(`, `a[`, etc. is not implemented yet, so it
+> could work improperly when there are unmatched brackets in strings or
+> comments inside highlighted brackets.
 You will have the same behavior with the default plugin.

 ---